 My website features a lot of my kids headshots, but I don’t often post about all the business headshots I do.
 It’s a big part of my business, so I figured it was time it got a blog post of its very own.

 Below, I’ll touch on general headshot information, but tailor it more towards corporate headshots.
 If you’re an actor or performer, or just someone looking for something a little different, let me know!

 Why Get a Headshot?

 Headshots are important for everyone: for executives, of entrepreneurs launching a new website who need image of their team, for members of an established firm, for job seekers, bloggers, public speakers, a LinkedIn headshot, public speakers, authors, online daters, etc.

 No matter who you are, you want to represent yourself and your business the right way.

-Your headshot sends a message: make sure it’s a good one!
+Your headshot sends a message: make sure it’s the right one!

 8 Prep Tips – How to Prepare for Corporate Headshots